 Types of Waterproof Tents

 Are tents waterproof?
 Well, the answer to that question depends on the type of tent you have.
-Most tents have some water resistance capabilities, but some offer more protection than others.
+Most tents have some water resistance capabilities, but some--like tents from American Tent--offer more protection than others.

 This provides the first degree of protection.
 Tightly knit fabric creates a barrier to keep the water out.

 A water repellent tent offers second-degree protection.
 These tents resist rainwater due to an extra coating, allowing the water to bead up and roll right off of your canopy top!

 The final and highest degree of protection would be a waterproof tent.
 These tents have sturdier fabric with a solid layer of waterproof coating and they can withstand higher pressure than the other two options.

 While nothing can be 100% waterproof, knowing the right preparation and material options will provide you with the best possible outcome.

 Below are the steps to create a waterproof canopy:

 - Clean your canopy.

 - Apply seam sealer and let it set.